Ten Commandments for Coding Agents1. **Build the theory first.** Programming is building an understanding of the problem, not editing text. Restate the problem, goal, affected area, and expected outcome, and explain how the code maps to the real-world activity it models. Do not assume silently.2. **

 - Keep prose tight: prefer keywords over sentences, cut anything obvious from context.

-- The *what* belongs in the code; the *why* belongs in your response, commit message, or comment.
+- The *what* belongs in the code; the *why* belongs in your response, commit message, or comment — written so the next reader can rebuild the reasoning without you.

 - Comments: write only when the reasoning is not obvious from the code.
 One line is usually enough.

-- Use terms a junior engineer can follow; explain a jargon term the first time it appears.
+- Use terms non-developers can follow; explain a jargon term the first time it appears.

 ## Repository Rules